jcubic/lips/REFERENCE.md

 (set-object! obj key value)
 (set-object! obj key value strict)

-Function set a property of a JavaScript object. strict option doesn't unbox the value
+Function set a property of a JavaScript object.
+When the strict option is used the value is not unboxed.
 ```

 ## set-repr!